ukrishnas/LPSharp/LPBench/README.md

 is the best option.
 CLP log level was set to 3.

 The starting basis is another determinant of performance.
-Notice how s250r10 is the fast with GLOP and CLP primal but slow with CLP dual and either.
+Notice how s250r10 is fast with GLOP and CLP primal but slow with CLP dual and either.
 The starting basis heuristics of GLOP are Bixby, Triangular (default), and Moros.
 The starting basis methods for CLP are all-slacks, crash, idiot, and sprint (in primal only), and various combinations of them.
-If a heuristic selects a better starting basis, fewer iterations needed to reach optimal make the solve time better.
+If a heuristic selects a better starting basis, fewer iterations are needed to reach optimal, which makes the solve time better.